A Maximum Entropy Copula Model for Mixed Data: Representation, Estimation, and Applications: Applications to Statistical Modeling

 A few remarks on the interpretation of the above formula:

-~$\bullet$ \textit{Distributional effect-size}: Bearing in mind eq. (\ref{eq:du}, \ref{eq:copC}), it is easy to see that $d(v;X,X|Y=1)$ compares two densities: $f_{X|Y=1}(x)$ with $f_X(x)$, thereby capturing the distributional difference.
+~$\bullet$ \textit{Distributional effect-size}: Bearing in mind Eqs. (\ref{eq:du}, \ref{eq:copC}), note that $d(v;X,X|Y=1)$ compares two densities: $f_{X|Y=1}(x)$ with $f_X(x)$, thereby capturing the distributional difference.
 This has advantages over traditional two-sample feature importance statistic (e.g., Student's t or Wilcoxon statistic) that can only measure differences in location or mean.

 .3em ~$\bullet$ \textit{Explainability}: The estimated $\whd(v;X,X|Y=1)$ involves three significant LP-components of $X$; the presence of the 1st order `linear' $S_1(v;X)$ indicates location-difference; the 2nd order `quadratic' $S_2(v;X)$ indicates scale-difference; and 4th order `quartic' $S_4(v;X)$ indicates the presence of tail-difference in the two RBC-distributions.
 In addition, the negative sign of the linear effect $\hte_{11}=-0.95$ implies reduced mean level of RBC in the ckd-population.
 Medically, this makes complete sense, since a dysfunctional kidney cannot produce enough Erythropoietin (EPO) hormone, which causes the RBC to drop.